bwoodsend/hirola/CONTRIBUTING.rst

 Continuous integration allows us to quickly test all platforms and Python versions.
-First add, commit and push your changes then either:
+First push your changes to GitHub then either:

 * Trigger from the web UI: